 Sure.
 On the front end we save you the time of doing the HR.
 We’ve pre-vetted these workers.
 We also have years of hiring experience between me and my team so we can listen to your needs and put you in touch with the right worker pretty quickly.

 Our sign-up process is five minutes.
-We have a lot of workers or a lot of clients that get workers immediately after that or within minutes as long as me and my team are not asleep.
+The FreeeUp Marketplace has a lot of workers or a lot of clients that get workers immediately after that or within minutes as long as me and my team are not asleep.

 On the front end we make it quick and easy to get access to these vetted workers.